micahchoo/awesome-digital-history-South-Asia/README.md

 * [Rare Book Society of India](https://www.rarebooksocietyofindia.org/) - Rare Books Society of India.
 * [Archive of Indian Music](https://archiveofindianmusic.org/) - This is a digital repository of gramophone recordings, many of which feature pieces of music from India's best-known artists.
 The collection is particularly strong for Carnatic and Hindustani classical music.
 * [Digital Library of India](https://ndl.iitkgp.ac.in/) - Under this project of the Ministry of Human Resources Development of the Government of India, scans of out-of-copyright books from libraries across India are generated and converted into text-searchable PDF form.
-* [Indiancine.ma](https://indiancine.ma/) - This initiative of the Indian Cinema foundation functions both as a comprehensive index and archive for Indian cinema.
+* [Indiancine.ma](https://indiancine.ma/) - This initiative of the Indian Cinema Foundation functions both as a comprehensive index and archive for Indian cinema.
 * [Periodicals and Pamphlets of Indian Anticommunists and Free Market Advocates](https://indianliberals.in/periodicals/) - This collection covers magazines and pamphlets from the Cold War-era India, including pamphlets of the Forum of Free Enterprise in Mumbai, _The Indian Libertarian_ magazine, and the CIA-funded _Freedom First_.
 * [Amrita Bazar Patrika (Calcutta, 1870-1949)](https://eap.bl.uk/collection/EAP262-1-1) - English-language newspaper hosted by Endangered Archives Project.
 * [Jugantar Patrika (Calcutta, 1937-1980)](https://eap.bl.uk/collection/EAP262-1-2) - Bengali-language newspaper hosted by Endangered Archives Project.